nordlender/quickmaths/README.md

 - Add themes
 - Add default key bindings, such as CTRL-s for saving
 - Make menu for choosing presets (?)
-- Set cursor position to be inside of editable portion of file when opening quickmaths (within begin/end document)
+- Set cursor position to be inside of editable portion of file when opening quickmaths (within begin/end document).
+Perhaps this can be done by using snippets?
 - Hide headers, and make it an option to hide or not
 - Improve UI (?)